WvanWoerden/siegel_asiacrypt_artifact/README.md

 computes the average theta series coefficients `N_1, ... , N_799` of the genus of `I_8 + 521I_8`.
 The output is stored in the file `data/siegel_product_{n}_{k}_{q}` where each row contains one space separated pair `i N_i`.

-> At the moment Sagemath contains a bug for computing the average coefficients for even dimensional lattices, therefore one should only run the above script for even values of n.
+> At the moment Sagemath contains a bug for computing the average coefficients for odd dimensional lattices, therefore one should only run the above script for even values of n.

 Alternatively, one can execute
 ```